 “Patience is not passive, on the contrary, it is concentrated strength.” – Bruce Lee

-As a parent who is an enneagram type 8, learn to be patient.
+As a parent who is an enneagram 8, learn to be patient.
 Your kids don’t always have to agree with you.
 Like the adults around you, children are entitled to their own differing opinions.
 Teach your kids how to calmly discuss contention points by treating them with respect and expecting them to treat you with respect in every conversation, heated or not.
 Patience will serve them well in building healthy relationships with others as they grow.

 5. Teach your kids how to be vulnerable.